Home | Browse Topics | Family law | Relationships and break-ups | Classifying and valuing relationship property

 Property (Relationships) Act 1976, ss 9, 10

-Separate property is the property of each spouse or partner that is not relationship property.
-The general rule is that separate property remains the property of the spouse or partner who owns it and does not have to be divided according to relationship property law.
+Separate property is the property of each partner that is not relationship property.
+The general rule is that separate property remains the property of the person who owns it and does not have to be divided according to relationship property law.

 Separate property includes:

-• property acquired by either spouse or partner while they are not living together as a couple
+• property acquired by either person while they are not living together as a couple

 • property acquired out of separate property and any proceeds of sale of separate property

-• property that a spouse or partner acquires from a third person by gift, inheritance, or because the spouse or partner is a beneficiary under a trust settled by a third person (unless this property gets mixed with relationship property).
+• property from another, third party which is given to only one of you as a gift, inheritance, or because the person is a beneficiary under a trust settled by a third party.

-Note: Gifts given by one spouse or partner to the other are not relationship property unless the gift is used for the benefit of both spouses or partners.
+Note: Gifts given by one partner to the other are not relationship property unless the gift is used for the benefit of both spouses or partners.

 Can separate property become relationship property?